dsccommunity/NetworkingDsc/README.md

 * Added the following resources:
     * MSFT_xDhcpClient resource to enable/disable DHCP on individual interfaces.
     * MSFT_xRoute resource to manage network routes.
-    * MSFT_xNetBIOS resource to configure NetBIOS over TCP/IP settings on individual interfaces.
+    * MSFT_NetBIOS resource to configure NetBIOS over TCP/IP settings on individual interfaces.
 * MSFT_*: Unit and Integration tests updated to use DSCResource.Tests\TestHelper.psm1 functions.
 * MSFT_*: Resource Name added to all unit test Desribes.
 * Templates update to use DSCResource.Tests\TestHelper.psm1 functions.